cbdevnet/midimonster/backends/osc.md

 Channels that are to be output or require a value range different from the default ranges (see below) require special configuration, as their types and limits have to be set.

-This is done in the instance configuration using an assignment of the syntax
+This is done by specifying *patterns* in the instance configuration using an assignment of the syntax

 ```
 /local/osc/path = <format> <min> <max> <min> <max> ...
 ```

-The OSC path to be configured must only be the local part (omitting a configured instance root).
+The pattern will be matched only against the local part (that is, the path excluding any configured instance root).
+Patterns may contain the following expressions (conforming to the [OSC pattern matching specification](http://opensoundcontrol.org/spec-1_0)):
+* `?` matches any single legal character
+* `*` matches zero or more legal characters
+* A comma-separated list of strings inside curly braces `{}` matches any of the strings
+* A string of characters within square brackets `[]` matches any character in the string
+	* Two characters with a `-` between them specify a range of characters
+	* An exclamation mark immediately after the opening `[` negates the meaning of the expression (ie. it matches characters not in the range)
+* Any other legal character matches only itself

 **format** may be any sequence of valid OSC type characters.
 See below for a table of supported OSC types.